ultimate271/notes/tolkien/akallabeth.md

 the first fruits to Eru was neglected, and men went seldom any more to the Hallow upon the heights of Meneltarma in the midst of the land.

+### The rise of Númenór and the settlement of towers upon the western shores of Middle Earth
 Thus it came to pass in that time that the Númenóreans first made great settlements upon the west shores of the ancient lands; for their own land seemed to them shrunken, and they had no rest or content therein, and they desired now